 },

-Each sink step drains the full buffer and sends one datagram per sample, so no data is lost and the RT chain never blocks.
+Each sink step drains the full buffer and sends one message per sample, so no data is lost and the RT chain never blocks.

 The ts port